|

 Students with Disabilities

 Winthrop University is dedicated to providing access to education.
-If you have a disability and require specific accommodations to complete this course, contact Services for Students with Disabilities, at 323-3290.
-Once you have your official notice of accommodations from Services for Students with Disabilities, please inform me as early as possible in the semester. |
+If you have a disability and require specific accommodations to complete this course, contact the Office of Disability Services (ODS) at 323-3290.
+Once you have your official notice of accommodations from the Office of Disability Services, please inform me as early as possible in the semester.